Voting Accessibility Advisory Committee (VAAC) Meeting scheduled for Thursday, October 6, 2022 at 11:00 AM.

 - Any voter who needs help in marking a ballot can request assistance.

-- A poll worker can provide assistance or the voter may select a person of his or her choice.
+- An Election Worker can provide assistance or the voter may select a person of his or her choice.

 - Assistance may include reading the ballot to the voter and/or marking the voter's choices.